awsdocs/aws-cdk-guide/doc_source/getting_started.md

 cdk deploy
 ```

 Enter y to approve the changes and deploy the updated stack\.
-The CDK Toolkit updates the bucket configuration to enable server\-side AWS KMS encryption for the bucket\.
+The AWS CDK Toolkit updates the bucket configuration to enable server\-side AWS KMS encryption for the bucket\.
 The final output is the ARN of the stack, where *REGION* is your default region, *ACCOUNT\-ID* is your account ID, and *ID* is a unique identifier for the bucket or stack\.

 ```
 HelloCdkStack: deploying...